iJoeCollins/library/JOEMath/docs/Programming Guide-template.markdown

 Programming Guide
 -----------------

-This programming guide serves as a reference on how to go about using the included api. <# Description goes here #>
+This programming guide serves as a reference on how to go about using the included api.

 Table of Contents
 -----------------